slim-template/slim/README.md

 ## HTML tags

-### Doctype tag
+### <!DOCTYPE> declaration

-The doctype tag is a special tag which can be used to generate the complex doctypes in a very simple way.
+The doctype keyword can be used to generate the complex doctypes in a very simple manner.

 XML VERSION